Qu'est-ce que Facebook Balance?

 If the Libra currency is successful in becoming a simple, global currency, it has the opportunity to change the fundamental framework of the existing financial industry.
 Creating a global financial infrastructure will empower people around the world and give them access to a fair and stable way to conduct business.

 The speed and security at which this can be accomplished will lead to a more efficient system and, as a result, fewer fees and greater access for those without banks or reliable financial systems.

 Imagine if someone living abroad could easily send money from their phone to their family at home, without having to pay expensive bank remittance fees or risk mailing a check.
 It would also eliminate the manipulation of foreign exchange fees and ensure they are getting a fair value for their currency.

 It will also facilitate the execution of small dollar-value transactions that may currently be unfeasible with high credit card fees.
-All in all, more people would have access to financial services, cheaper capital, and the ability to control their money without borders.
+All in all, more people would have access to financial services, capital moins cher, and the ability to control their money without borders.